ninthwalker/WoWCDNotifier/README.md

 4. Open up the 'wow_cd_notifier_settings.txt' file and configure.
 Please read the included sample settings file or see down below in the #settings section.
 Save the file when completed.

-5. After you have configured the settings file, Double click the 'Install WoW CD Notifier' shortcut.
+5. After you have configured the settings file, Double click the 'WoW CD Notifier' shortcut.
 This will open up a little GUI for you to install the WoW CD Notifier app that will create a scheduled task on your computer to check every 30 minutes for new cooldown times to send you Discord notifications when they are ready.

 ## Uninstall

-1. Doubleclick the 'Uninstall WoW CD Notifier' shortcut link.
-This will remove the scheduled task.
+1. Doubleclick the 'WoW CD Notifier' shortcut link.
+Then click the Uninstall button.
+Too easy!

 ## Reconfigure

 1. If you want to change the settings, you can do so at any time and the next time the scheduled task runs, it will pick up the new settings.

-2. If you want to change the location of the files, move the files to the new location, and then double click the 'Install WoW CD Notifier' shortcut again from the new location to have the scheduled task updated with the new location.
+2. If you want to change the location of the files, move the files to the new location, and then double click the 'WoW CD Notifier' shortcut again from the new location and click the Install button again.

 ## Settings